 We suggest a branded infographic.

 Branded infographics excel at explaining unique benefits, announcing new features, offers, or products, and keeping you top-of-mind with your target audience or people already familiar with your product or service.

 Want to talk further about branded infographics?
-Set up a call with John here to talk about your ideas and what partnering with Lemonly could look like for your company.
+Get in touch with us to talk about your ideas and what partnering with Lemonly could look like for your company.

 We suggest an editorial infographic.

 Rather than getting straight to the point, these tend to take a “pull” approach, first introducing a relevant problem, then describing how the infographic’s subject can help solve it rather than diving right into touting the product or service’s capabilities.
 Often, specific audiences are more receptive to this strategy, since it feels more applicable and less sales-y.